llm-bible/llm-bible.github.io/_publications/ren2024learning.markdown

 bibkey: ren2024learning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.10490"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Tools', 'Reinforcement Learning', 'Interpretability and Explainability']
+tags: ['Tools', 'Efficiency and Optimization', 'Interpretability and Explainability', 'Reinforcement Learning', 'Training Techniques']
 ---
 Learning dynamics, which describes how the learning of specific training examples influences the model's predictions on other examples, gives us a